MobilityData/awesome-transit/README.md

 - [TCRP Synthesis 115 - Open Data: Challenges and Opportunities for Transit Agencies](http://onlinepubs.trb.org/Onlinepubs/tcrp/tcrp_syn_115.pdf) - A comprehensive report looking at the benefits and challenges of open transit data.

 ### GTFS

--[GTFS Spec](https://developers.google.com/transit/gtfs/) Specification for the General Transit Data Feed, or GTFS.
+- [GTFS Spec](https://developers.google.com/transit/gtfs/) Specification for the General Transit Data Feed, or GTFS.

 #### GTFS Libraries

 Software that makes it easy to consume GTFS data in a variety of languages.

 - [Mapzen GTFS](https://github.com/transitland/mapzen-gtfs) - A Python GTFS library that supports reading individual GTFS tables, or constructing a graph to represent each agency in a feed.